APPENDIX A: BY-LAWS OF THE ASSOCIATION

 Section 4: Voting Rights

-Each member of the Executive Council shall be entitled to one vote.
+Each member of the Executive Committee and the graduate student representative shall be entitled to one vote.

 Section 5: Meetings